Confined Space and Gas Detection Training

 Working with New Zealand’s legal framework

-Applicable Safety Regulations in New Zealand
+Applicable Safety Regulations and Standards

 NZQA Unit Standards

-- US 17599 — Confined space hazards and risk management
+- US 17599 — Plan a confined space entry

-- US 18426 — Gas testing in a confined space
+- US 18426 — Demonstrate knowledge of hazards associated with confined space

 Who Should Enrol